Jump ahead to

 The Kanban method has no predefined roles for the project team.
 Kanban projects require a specialized team for carrying out project-related tasks. each individual can share the responsibilities of other team members to complete the project within the delivery date.

-Projects that are carried out through the scrum framework are measured using velocity.
-Each sprint is aligned in a consecutive manner.
+Velocity gauges the progress of projects managed inside the scrum framework.
+Each sprint is consecutively aligned.
 This enables project managers to measure productivity levels based on the success of the previous sprint.

 In the Kanban framework, project managers determine the productivity levels based on the time taken for completing a part of the project.
 In simple terms, this method of measuring the productivity of the team is known as the cycle time.